|Education||University of Delaware, Newark, DE|

 |2005-2013||US Army Research Laboratory, Aberdeen Proving Ground, MD|

-Leader of group modeling RF propagation in tactical environment.
-Model utilizes WGS84 earth model, RF/terrain interactions, antenna modeling and measuring, noise (including jamming), link budget, and probability of link availability.
+Team lead of group modeling RF propagation in tactical environment.
+Model utilizes WGS84 earth model, RF/terrain interactions, antenna modeling and measuring, noise and jamming, link budget, and probability of link availability.
 Model continues to support semi-annual tests and exercises involving thousands of personnel.
 Model overview published in IEEE MILCOM 2012.

 Senior developer of simulator development in support of Congressionally mandated survivability and lethality studies of weapons and vehicles.